 On the call of the calendar, matters not ready for hearing shall be continued by the court.
 The length of continuance shall be determined upon the facts and size of the calendar.
-A matter is considered not ready for hearing if notices, supplements, or other documentation curing all discrepancies or omissions, other than strictly court-determined matters, are not submitted to the Probate Examiner's Office at least twenty-four (24) hours in advance of the hearing date.
+A matter is considered not ready for hearing if notices, supplements, or other documentation curing all discrepancies or omissions, other than strictly court-determined matters, are not filed at least two (2) court days before the hearing.
 If the matter is not ready on the continued date, it may be ordered off calendar or may be denied without prejudice unless a request for continuance is granted by the court upon the personal appearance by counsel or the petitioner, if self-represented.
-(Effective January 1, 2017; Rule 7.4.1 renumbered effective January 1, 2006; adopted as Rule 73.1 effective January 1, 2004)
+(Effective July 1, 2023; Rule 7.4.1 renumbered effective January 1, 2006; adopted as Rule 73.1 effective January 1, 2004)